vtex/io-clients/README.md

 ## Contributing

 Feel free to **submit new Clients** to this package, as long as they help to connect with VTEX Core Commerce APIs.

+## Releasing

+We have a Github Action configured to **release the package on NPM for every Release tag** pushed into the repository.
+So, in order to have this project published:
+1. Merge the Pull Request on the main branch, after having your changes approved.
+2. Run `git checkout master && git pull` on your local repository.
+3. Use the [releasy](https://www.npmjs.com/package/releasy) tool to push a new release (_e.g_: `releasy minor --stable`).
+4. Check the result of the process on Github checking the status on the latest commit.